December 21, 2023 (For immediate release)

 About Sweef Capital

-Sweef Capital is a women-led impact investment firm based in Singapore that invests in the potential of women and the future of Southeast Asia.
+Sweef Capital is a women-led impact investment firm based in Singapore that invests in the potential of women and the future of Asia-Pacific.
 As a private equity firm, Sweef Capital focuses on investing equity and quasi-equity capital in growth-stage companies, primarily in Vietnam, Indonesia and the Philippines, where its experienced investment professionals are well-established.
 The firm targets investments in growth markets including education, healthcare, food systems and climate resilience, sectors that are experiencing strong and increasing demand.
 For more about Sweef Capital, see https://sweefcapital.com/

 About PBU

 Pædagogernes Pension (PBU) is the Danish pension fund for early childhood and youth educators.
 PBU is a US$12 billion direct contribution fund based in Copenhagen.
 PBU employs a multi-asset strategy and invests globally.
-Private equity (PE) and PE in Southeast Asia is an important part of PBU’s social impact investing strategy.
+Private equity (PE) and PE in Asia-Pacific is an important part of PBU’s social impact investing strategy.
 PBU is 100 per cent owned by its members and aims to be the leading pension provider for early childhood educators in Denmark.
 For more about PBU, visit: https://pbu.dk/

 About Australian Development Investments (ADI)